oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

     grant_type=refresh_token&refresh_token=tGzv3JOkF0XG5Qx2TlKWIA
     &client_id=s6BhdRkqt3&client_secret=7Fjfp0ZBr1KtDRbnfVdmIw

-The authorization server MUST require the use of TLS as described in
-{{tls-version}} when sending requests using password authentication.

 Since this client authentication method involves a password, the authorization server MUST protect any endpoint utilizing it against brute force attacks.